JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ## Case: 25.
 Jesus - transforming - Water to Wine

 ### 1 Wedding Guests (~100) - social preservation

+Context: Jesus turned water into wine at a wedding in Cana, preventing social embarrassment for the hosts.

 - ΔOS(Guests) = +0.001 (Prevention of social shame, provision of joy/resource)
 - VSA(Guests) = 0.58